-- Etcd: It is a distributed key-value store that is used to store all the data related to Kubernetes.
+- Etcd: It is a distributed key-value store that stores all the data related to Kubernetes.
 It stores information such as the state of the cluster, metadata, etc.

-- Cloud-Controller Manager: It is used to connect the Kubernetes cluster with the cloud provider’s API.
+- Cloud-Controller Manager: It connects the Kubernetes cluster with the cloud provider’s API.
 The processes running in the cloud-controller manager are specific to the cloud provider.
 This component is set up when we are using Kubernetes in a cloud environment.
 On-premises Kubernetes clusters do not have a cloud-controller manager.

 - Kubelet: Kubelet is an agent that runs on each of the worker nodes in the Kubernetes cluster.
 It is responsible for running Pods on these nodes and ensuring the state of the pods is healthy.
 It observes the specs of the pods through the API server and maintains the pod lifecycle.